nightmaregaurav/personal-website-cms-source/README.md

 # Statically hosted dynamic personal website

 This project runs using client side technology so that it can be hosted on a server that can only host static websites.
-But it use JSON api to make things Dynamic(Kind of).
+But it uses JSON api to make things Dynamic(Kind of).

 ## Usage